 Day 1 – Safari in Ngorongoro Conservation Area

-We started from a city called Arusha where most of the Safaris start from.
-We stayed in a good hotel included in our package called Green Mountain Hotel, and the food was included too (excluding alcoholic beverages).
+We started out in a city called Arusha where most of the safaris start from.
+We stayed in a good hotel included in our package called Green Mountain Hotel, and the food was included, too (excluding alcoholic beverages).

 Arusha is a big city of 1.7 million people and is most famous for its tanzanite, a beautiful blue precious stone that can only be found in mainland Tanzania (hence, the name).

-We started at 7 a.m. and went to Ngorongoro, about a 5-hour drive from Arusha through some bumpy roads (they call it an “African massage” over there).
+We started at 7 a.m. and went to Ngorongoro, about a 5-hour drive from Arusha on some bumpy roads (they call it an “African massage” over there).

-Ngorongoro means “cows bells” in Maasai, the language of the local aboriginal population.
-If you don’t know anything about Maasai people, I recommend checking out this interesting documentary about them.
+Ngorongoro means “cow bells” in Maasai, the language of the local aboriginal population.
+If you don’t know anything about the Maasai people, I recommend checking out this interesting documentary about them.
 This will help you to prepare for your visit to Tanzania and understand its roots better.

 Ngorongoro is a crater and it forms a unique environment.
-When you arrive at Ngorongoro, you will see that the soil is red because the area of the crater has volcanic mineral soil.
-Interestingly, animals that graze on the grass that grows on this soil have particular shiny skin and they are significantly bigger because of this, too!
+When you arrive at Ngorongoro, you will see that the soil is red because the area of the crater has volcanic soil mixed with minerals.
+Interestingly, animals that graze on the grass that grows on this soil have particularly shiny skin and are significantly bigger because of this, too!